optimalisatie/forum-topic-to-epub-ebook/README.md

 });
 ```

-### Resulting ebook

-![On the absurd hegemony of science - An ebook by [USERNAME]](https://github.com/optimalisatie/forum-topic-to-epub-ebook/blob/main/example-ebook.png?raw=true)

 ### API

 When an options object is passed as the second argument of the widget code, it will instantly start an ebook export for the active forum topic.
 Without it, the API `epubExport` can be used manually.